-As a cat owner and lover I want to make sure that I share home remedies for cats with colds with you.
-Having an ill cat is no fun and when your cat has a cold, you want to get them back to normal as soon as possible!
-These home remedies for cats with colds can help do the trick and the great thing is, you probably already have them around your home.
+As a cat owner and lover, I want to share with you 7 simple home remedies for cats with colds.
+Having an ill cat is no fun, so when your cat has the nasty virus, you want to get Fluffy back to normal as soon as possible!
+These home remedies for sick cats will do the trick, and the great thing is that you probably already have them around your home.

 Can cats get colds?
 Absolutely they can!
 It is a common illness seen in cats of any age and is also known as feline upper respiratory infection.
 There are a few different strains of feline upper respiratory infection which include:

 - FVR (feline rhinotracheitis)

 Your cat is especially at risk if she has already been exposed to a cold virus before.
 Then she is a chronic carrier- which means Fluffy will carry the cat flu with her for the rest of her life.There are bacterial and viral causes to feline colds, which can be caused by several different factors.
 Causes of colds in cats include:

 - Exposure to other cats with colds through boarding or interaction

 - Mother’s passing the cold to their litters

 When your cat has caught a cold, no matter which strain they have caught, they will begin to exhibit the tell-tale signs of the cold.
 Signs and symptoms of cats with colds are: